DAngelo324/Password-Cracking-Project/README.md

 Utilizes Hashcat and John the Ripper to attempt to crack the generated hashes.
 Outputs the results of cracked passwords into a text file for review.
 # Setting up the environment
+This can be done either in a Linux or Windows environment.
+If in Linux, Hashcat and John The Ripper are pre-installed, so all you have to do is file share the Python script to get the sample hashes to show up.
+In Windows, you would need to download Hashcat and John the Ripper.
   # Prerequisites
 To run this project, ensure you have the following tools installed on your system:
 - Python (for generating hashes)